Skip to Content

 4. Are you now or do you anticipate being a caregiver to children, a partner or elderly parents?

 Women may reduce working hours, take leaves of absence, pass up promotions, quit altogether or retire early because of their caregiving duties.
 Because of this, there are often more financial ramifications for women than men.
-A woman who is a caregiver may see a loss of more than $300,000, in terms of lost wages and Social Security benefits.
+A woman who is a caregiver may see a loss of more than $295,000, in terms of lost wages and Social Security benefits over a lifetime.9

 It's good to bring up the role caregiving is currently playing, or may play in the future, so your female clients can plan accordingly.